 7. Figure out what you really want and then do it.

 The most positive way to look at a breakup is that it provides an opportunity to have a different life, the promise of a life that makes you happier, and even a partner who is a better fit for you.
 It’s never too late to reinvent yourself, to make changes that lead to a better you, and to find love.
+I know women who are reinventing themselves (including me) in their 50s, 60s and even 70s!
 Although there is a lot you can’t control, so much of what you decide to do is in your hands.

 8. Find hope and faith.

 These are two jewels to hold dear to your heart.
 Hope gives people a reason to try, to keep going, and to be strong.
 As for faith, things really do happen for a reason, and we may never even find out what that reason was.
-But if we believe that God loves us, and if we have faith in ourselves, everything always works out.
+But if we believe that God loves us and that He has us in his care, and if we have faith in ourselves, everything always works out.
 I promise.